KasLas/ui-task/README.md

 # Project description

 - This is a small app that fetches data from a public products API and.
-Based on the data the UI is build.
+Based on the data the UI is built.
 - The provided functionality is: search by product name, filter by product line, view product details by clicking on the item.
 - There is a list of improvements to be made.